muntaqam/TumblyTube/README.md

 ### Ploymorphic Associations

-After I completed building the comments feature, I was going to create another Like model for comments since I already had an existing Like model for videos.
+After I completed building the comments feature, I was going to create a seperate Like model for comments since I already had an existing Like model for videos.
+However, I knew this wasn't ***DRY***.<br>
-But I knew I wasn't following the ***DRY*** principle.
+Polymorphic associations became the perfect solution to my problem.

 ```RUBY
 class Like < ApplicationRecord